 Bryant found dance by accident.
 As a youth in his native Saint Thomas, in the Virgin Islands, he was initially more interested in spying on the girls than in dancing himself.
 When the dance instructor threatened to have him arrested, he figured dance lessons beat jail and began taking jazz and tap.
 "I pictured myself as a black Fred Astaire," Bryant says.
 "I loved it from the start."
 His instructor urged him to take ballet, which at first felt strange.
 "It required a lot of discipline," he says.
 "Standing still, holding my arm just so."
 In 1967, through a grant arranged by the arts council of the Virgin Islands, Bryant attended the Jacob's Pillow Dance Festival in Massachusetts.

 From Jacob's Pillow, where he worked with Ted Shawn, Bryant moved to Brooklyn to continue his studies.
 "It felt like I was being carried along," he says.
 "I was taking classes, doing some performing, sweeping stages for work--dancing all of the time."
-During another summer at Jacob's Pillow Bryant met Arthur Miller, founder of the Dance Theatre of Harlem: "In sailed Miller with his beautiful dancers, and I thought--I want to dance with them."
-Bryant swept stages in return for dance classes with Miller, and eventually he became a principal dancer in the company and Miller's assistant.
+During another summer at Jacob's Pillow Bryant met Arthur Mitchell, founder of the Dance Theatre of Harlem: "In sailed Mitchell with his beautiful dancers, and I thought--I want to dance with them."
+Bryant swept stages in return for dance classes with Mitchell, and eventually he became a principal dancer in the company and Mitchell's assistant.

 After a series of teaching posts with Alvin Ailey and the Dance Theatre of Harlem, among others, Bryant came to Chicago, where he's lived for five years.
 In 1990 he opened his own school, at 1780 N. Marcey Place.
 "I was tired of teaching for other people," he comments.
 "I wanted to concentrate on and develop my own teaching techniques.